QCrypt/website-2021/content/hotels.md

 Therefore, accommodation will be expensive and difficult to find.
 We strongly encourage all participants to book their accommodation as early as possible.

-Below, we provide a list of hotels:
+We have managed to secure offers from the following hotels:

-  * THE STUDENT HOTEL
+  * THE STUDENT HOTEL:
   * NH Schiller
   * NH Doelen
+  * Eden Hotel

+## Map of Hotels and Conference Locations
+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1vdbFPduVezuop7b4VOJ1u1Cw9O8wUchG" width="640" height="480"></iframe>

+Click <a href="https://www.google.com/maps/d/viewer?mid=1vdbFPduVezuop7b4VOJ1u1Cw9O8wUchG" target="_blank">here for a full-screen map</a>